TexasInstruments/edgeai-tensorlab/README.md

 If you have a dataset in another format, use the script provided to convert it into the COCO jSON format.
 See the examples given in [run_convert_dataset.sh](./run_convert_dataset.sh) for example conversions.

+## Accelerated Training using GPUs
+This tool can train models either on CPU or on GPUs.
+By default, CPU based training is used.

+It is possible to speedup model training significantly using GPUs (with CUDA support).
+The PyTorch version that we install is capable of supporting CUDA GPUs.
+However, the user has to install CUDA manually.
+See the [CUDA download instructions](https://developer.nvidia.com/cuda-downloads).
+The CUDA version that is installed must match the CUDA version used in the PyTorch installer - see [our PyTorch installer](https://github.com/TexasInstruments/edgeai-torchvision/blob/master/setup.sh) to understand the CUDA version used.
+The user also has to install an appropriate NVIDIA GPU driver that supports the GPU being used.

+Once the above drivers are installed, set a value for num_gpus to a value greater than 0 (should not exceed the number of GPUs in the system) to enable GPU based training.

 ## Model deployment
 The compiled model has all the side information required to easily run the model on our EdgeAI-StarterKit EVM and SDK.
 - Purchase the [EdgeAI-StarterKit EVM](https://www.ti.com/tool/SK-TDA4VM) if you do not have it.